 When recruiters want to hire a data scientist they make the very first mistake while preparing a JD, to be precise in the “Job Title.”
 They use the word “Data Scientist,” I should rather say misuse it a lot more than needed.
 It’s like a catch-all title for them.

-Let’s say you are hiring for an ML engineer even though the job role depends on the knowledge of data science, a machine learning engineer would be poles apart from a data analyst.
+Let’s say you are hiring for machine learning engineer even though the job role depends on the knowledge of data science, a machine learning engineer would be poles apart from a data analyst.
 A job title that is generic may hint otherwise then what you are actually looking for, triggering a lot of responses that aren’t going to be useful.